tobega/tailspin-v0/TailspinReference.md

 NOTE: [Autotyping](#autotyping) and the [data dictionary](#data-dictionary) affects what things you can and cannot assign to a key.
 Raw strings or untyped numbers assigned to a key will become [tagged identifiers](#tagged-identifiers).

-An example of an expression generating a stream of key-value pairs is a [deconstruct](#deconstructor) of a [dereferenced](#dereference) structure value.
+An example of an expression generating a stream of key-value pairs is a [deconstruction](#deconstructor) of a [dereferenced](#dereference) structure value.
 But as a convenience, you can just include the structure-valued dereference as-is and it will be automatically deconstructed into the new structure.